Hulk (footballer): 2022–23: Back-to-back Campeonato Mineiro titles

+2024: Copa Libertadores runner-up

+On 9 March, Hulk scored his 100th goal for Atlético Mineiro in a 2–0 win over América in the semifinals of the 2024 Campeonato Mineiro.
+He then scored in both legs of the final against Cruzeiro, finishing the tournament as its top scorer (7 goals) for the fourth time in a row, an unprecedented feat, overtaking the three-peats of Ninão (1928–30) and Tostão (1966–68).
+This meant that he had now played 10 matches over the course of six finals for Atlético Mineiro, scoring ten goals to help his side to six victories and four draws.
+In November, however, Atlético lost both legs in the final of the 2024 Copa do Brasil to Flamengo and then lost the 2024 Copa Libertadores final to Botafogo 1–3, despite assising his side's only goal in that match.
+After the match, Hulk was in tears as he apologized to the fans for the loss.

+A few months earlier, on 21 July, Hulk, just four days shy of his 38th birthday, scored his 50th Série A goal with a brace in a 2–0 win over Vasco da Gama; this was also his 20th brace with the club.
+With 19 goals scored in the 2024 season, Hulk reached the mark of 114 goals for Atlético, thus surpassing Diego Tardelli to become the club's top scorer in the 21st century.

 International career

 Hulk made his debut for Brazil on 14 November 2009 in a friendly match against England in Doha, as the Seleção managed a 1–0 victory.
 On 26 May 2012, he scored his first three international goals in a 3–1 win against Denmark at the Imtech Arena, Hamburg.

 On 9 June 2012, in a friendly with Argentina, Hulk scored in a 3–4 loss.
 In July, he was named as one of three overaged players for Mano Menezes' Brazilian squad for the 2012 Summer Olympics in London, and he appeared in all but one of the matches during the tournament, netting in the 1–2 final loss against Mexico.

 In June 2013, Hulk represented Brazil at the 2013 FIFA Confederations Cup.
 He played in every match as the team's starting right-winger, including the final, where Brazil defeated world champions Spain to win its fourth Confederations Cup title.

 At the 2014 World Cup, in the round of 16 match against Chile in Belo Horizonte, Hulk had a goal disallowed for a handball.
 In the shootout, he had his penalty saved by Claudio Bravo, although Brazil nonetheless advanced.

+Hulk was called up for the Copa América Centenario in 2016, making one appearance as a substitute in Brazil's group stage campaign.

-In August 2021, after 5 years of exclusion, Hulk was recalled to the Brazil national team for the 2022 FIFA World Cup qualifiers.
+In August 2021, Hulk received his first call up to the national team in five years for 2022 World Cup qualifiers; he appeared as a substitute in a 2–0 win over Peru on 9 September.